PHOENIX-MEDIA/External-NFS-Server-Provisioner/README.md

 ### Defining a NFS storage class

 To create new PVCs/PVs on the NFS server the [CSI NFS driver](https://github.com/kubernetes-csi/csi-driver-nfs) is recommended.
-In the storage class the VIP and the mount point have to be set as [parameters](https://github.com/kubernetes-csi/csi-driver-nfs/blob/master/docs/driver-parameters.md)
+In the storage class the NFS server IP and the mount point have to be set as [parameters](https://github.com/kubernetes-csi/csi-driver-nfs/blob/master/docs/driver-parameters.md)
 (also see [charts/nfs-server-provisioner/values.yaml](charts/nfs-server-provisioner/values.yaml)).
-Since the driver creates sub-directories in the base share directory for each PVC dynamically, no conflicts are expected.
+Since the driver creates sub-directories for each PVC dynamically underneath the base directory of the NFS server, no conflicts are expected.

 Make sure to set a [reclaimPolicy](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reclaim-policy) which satisfies your safety requirements.

 ### Draining and fail-over